COVID Update - October 28, 2021

-We will continue our winter operations with the same modifications that we started the season with.
+We will continue our winter operations with the same modifications that we started last season with.
 Our trails will remain open, our groomers will continue to groom as the snow falls.
 We ask that while using the trails you maintain social distancing and please refrain from congregating at the trailhead before and after use.
 If you are unable to social distance yourself, then please wear a mask from your vehicle to the trailhead.

 We will continue to offer curbside service for those who may prefer it.
 Debit or Credit payment only.
 There is also the online option to purchase your trail pass and you can use your phone for proof of purchase or print a copy to keep with you.
 Please remember that online purchases must be used the day of purchasing

 Groups and gatherings are determined by Provincial ruling and Algoma Public Health.
-Same household family grouping up to 5 people.
+Same household family grouping.
 Unorganized groups must maintain social distancing and up to people.
 Please wear a mask at trailheads when you cannot maintain 2m distance.